trendy-sand-dance/transcendence/README.md

 ```
 source set-env.sh
 ```
-After that you can go ahead and hit em' with the classic.
+After that you can go ahead and hit em' the following command.
 ```
 docker compose build
 ```